-More importantly, we are tempted by the idea that "a name ought really to signify a simple" (PI §39, cf. also §55).
-If it did not signify a simple, it could lose its meaning, if the complex object that constitutes its meaning were destroyed.
-Yet, in that case, the sentence "Excalibur has a sharp blade" "would contain a word that would have no meaning, and hence the sentence would be nonsense" (ibid.
+More importantly, we are tempted by the idea that ‘a name ought really to signify a simple’ (PI §39, cf. also §55).
+If it did not signify a simple, it could lose its meaning, if the complex object that constitutes its meaning was destroyed.
+Yet, in that case, the sentence ‘Excalibur has a sharp blade’ ‘would contain a word that would have no meaning, and hence the sentence would be nonsense’ (ibid.
 Cf. PI §55).
-Since this is not the case, we are tempted to think that "there must always be something corresponding to the words of which it [i.e. the sentence] consists" (ibid.).
-Thus, Wittgenstein concludes that when the sense of the word 'Excalibur' is analyzed, the word must actually disappear and its place must be taken by words that name simples.
+Since this is not the case, we are tempted to think that ‘there must always be something corresponding to the words of which it [i.e. the sentence] consists’ (ibid.).
+Thus, Wittgenstein concludes that when the sense of the word 'Excalibur' is analysed, the word must actually disappear and its place must be taken by words that name simples.
 This, in fact, is the conception of names that, as we briefly saw, Wittgenstein himself had proposed in the Tractatus logico-philosophicus.
 Russell too, in The Philosophy of Logical Atomism, advanced a similar view and ended up proposing the idea that ordinary proper names do not refer to, but actually denote an object by means of some property that only that object should have.

 But why should one think that a word has no meaning if nothing corresponds to it?
 According to Wittgenstein, this idea depends on the confusion between the meaning of a name with the bearer of the name (PI §40).
-To expose the confusion, he famously quips "when Mr. N. N. dies one says that the bearer of the name dies, not that the meaning dies.
-And it would be nonsensical to say that, for if the name ceases to have meaning it would make no sense to say 'Mr. N. N. is dead" (ibid.
+To expose the confusion, he famously quips ‘when Mr. N. N. dies one says that the bearer of the name dies, not that the meaning dies.
+And it would be nonsensical to say that, for if the name ceases to have meaning it would make no sense to say Mr. N. N. is dead’ (ibid.
 Cf. PI §55).
 Thus, the confusion between the meaning of a name and its bearer is at the origins of the mistake of thinking that only 'this' would be a genuine proper name.

 Now, clearly, the early Wittgenstein or Russell would have been unmoved by such a remark.
 For they would have acknowledged that in ordinary language we have proper names that continue to have a meaning even if their bearers do not exist, or no longer do so.
-Indeed, as we just saw, Wittgenstein thought that ordinary propositions should be completely analyzed in their constituent elements and only then would we encounter genuine names; and Russell too endorsed a similar idea, together with the further claim about the fact that ordinary proper names do not refer to but actually denote individuals through some of their characteristic properties.
+Indeed, as we just saw, Wittgenstein thought that ordinary propositions should be completely analysed in their constituent elements and only then would we encounter genuine names; and Russell too endorsed a similar idea, together with the further claim about the fact that ordinary proper names do not refer to but actually denote individuals through some of their characteristic properties.
 Thus, ‘N.N.’ would not have counted as a genuine or logically proper name for either of them.